Which city is cheaper, Myrtle Beach or Tampa?

 Should I visit Tampa or Myrtle Beach?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Myrtle Beach is a party-filled, busy, and jam-packed beach city.
-It's also popular because of the nightlife.
+Because this is such a big city, visitors will find many sights and attractions around town.
+It's also popular because of the nightlife and beaches.

 Let's take a look at the differences and similarities between Myrtle Beach and Tampa.
 Then, you can decide for yourself which place is better for your next trip.

 Myrtle Beach has a colorful and one-of-a-kind nightlife scene.
-This beach area is famous for its nightlife.
+This beach is famous for its nightlife.
 From all-night bars and clubs, to music concerts and outdoor venues, there's no shortage of things to do.
 Bachelor and Bachelorette parties and spring break crowds make this the place to be for a party.

 Tampa is generally a quiet destination but there are options around.
 The city has some good nightclubs, sports bars, and other spots where locals enjoy spending the evening.